Non-animal testing: ECHA report shows ‘significant uptick’ of in vitro chemical tests

 Animal testing of cosmetic products and cosmetic ingredients has been banned in the EU since 2013 under the Cosmetics Regulation 1223/2009.

-But certain aspects of ECHA’s REACH regulation covering chemical substances still requires or enables animal testing – notably testing for environmental endpoints like aquatic toxicity, the pre-registration of some new chemical substances and registering of chemicals used in products used outside of cosmetics.
+But certain aspects of ECHA’s REACH regulation covering chemical substances still requires or enables animal testing – notably testing for environmental endpoints like aquatic toxicity, the first-time registration of some new chemical substances and registering of chemicals used in products used outside of cosmetics.

 Peptides, for example, may have been tested on animals because they could be used in other products, although once integrated into a cosmetic formulation, REACH prohibits any further animal testing and ECHA maintains animal testing must be considered a “last resort”.